Mindfulness Before Starting Work: A Practical Pre-Work Routine

 Thoughts still appear.
 That’s normal.

-In practice, you notice the grocery list, the tense jaw, or the urge to check messages, then return to one anchor.
+In practice, you notice the stomach flutter before a nursing handoff, the itchy forehead that wants attention, or the impulse to rush ahead, then return to one anchor.
 Mindful.net teaches this “notice and return” pattern because it is more realistic than trying to empty the mind.
-Good mindfulness practices deliver trainable attention, not guaranteed calm on command.
+Good mindfulness practices build trainable attention, not guaranteed calm on command.

 How to use a 5-step mindful start to workday routine

 A mindful start to workday routine should be short enough to use on a real morning.
-Do it before opening email, chat, project boards, or messaging apps when possible.
+Use it before the first official task when possible: before taking report, greeting a class, stepping into a truck cab, or checking the day’s assignments.

 1. Set a cue after a regular event, such as sitting down, parking, or placing your bag near your desk.